-The blue whale is big, but nowhere near as huge as a sprawling fungus in eastern Oregon
+The blue whale is big but nowhere near as huge as a sprawling fungus in eastern Oregon.

-Next time you purchase white button mushrooms at the grocery store, just remember, they may be cute and bite-size but they have a relative out west that occupies some 2,384 acres (965 hectares) of soil in Oregon's Blue Mountains.
+Next time you purchase white button mushrooms at the grocery store, remember they may be cute and bite-size but they have a relative out west that occupies some 2,384 acres (965 hectares) of soil in Oregon's Blue Mountains.
 Put another way, this humongous fungus would encompass 1,665 football fields, or nearly four square miles (10 square kilometers) of turf.